The choice of the raw ingredients used to compose our feeds is above all based on QUALITY and FOOD SAFETY.

 We use French produced alfalfa.
-Its guaranteed crude protein level is 17% of dry matter.

-Furthermore, it is a dehydrated alfalfa made especially for horses, guaranteeing negative anti-doping controls (Systematic testing for morphine derivatives using the ELISA test).
+It is a dehydrated alfalfa made especially for horses, guaranteeing negative anti-doping controls (Systematic testing for morphine derivatives using the ELISA test).

 Linseed is a valuable source of fats and oils (32% crude) of which over half are from the Omega 3 family. family.
 Thus, its use in horse nutrition guarantees a balanced supply of essential fatty acids (omega 3/omega 6 ratio), the assurance of a healthy diet.

 Thermal extrusion is a succession of important compressions and decompressions of the seeds which are brutally raised to a high temperature over a very short space of time.
 This procedure has many advantages:

 - It leads to liberation of oils contained within the cells of the seeds, hence better assimilation by the organism.

 - Cooking the proteins improves their digestibility whilst preserving them, thus better use by the animal.
 Neutralises the anti-nutritional factors (cyanogenic components) and oxidants (lipases and lipoxydases) which allows the animal to consume them safely.